laurentL/influxdb-gevent/README.rst

 Documentation
 =============

-InfluxDB-Python documentation is available at http://influxdb-python.readthedocs.org
+InfluxDB-gevent documentation is available at http://influxdb-gevent.readthedocs.io/en/latest/

 You will need Sphinx_ installed to generate the documentation.